nnsW3/solana-tools/README.md

 This app encourages you to use CSS Modules over other style techniques (like SASS/LESS, Styled Components, usual CSS).
 It has a modular nature and supports modern CSS.
 [Read more on Next.JS site](https://nextjs.org/docs/basic-features/built-in-css-support).
-Anyway, if you want to connect LESS there is example code in `./next.config.js`
+Anyway, if you want to connect LESS there is an example code in `./next.config.js`

 ## Deploy on Vercel

-Before push run locally `npm run build` to make sure app can be build successfully on vercel.
+Before push run locally `npm run build` to make sure the app can be built successfully on vercel.

 Vercel will automatically create environment and deployment for you if you have vercel account connected to your GitHub account.
 Go to the vercel.com to connect it.
 Then any push to `main` branch will automatically rebuild and redeploy app.